Jerglekakan/JBooru/README.md

 The source code for version 0.1.9 of [Gelbooru](https://gelbooru.com) was publicly released in December 2008, but I found it was missing a few features present in the version used by the site itself and have added them here as well as some others that I have a need for.
-The only files this repository are ones I created myself or ones from the version [0.1.11](https://gelbooru.com/index.php?page=forum&s=view&id=99&pid=0) package I have modified to expand gelbooru's feature set, though I might add the rest of the contents of that package to this repository in the future.
+The only files in this repository are ones I created myself or ones from the version [0.1.11](https://gelbooru.com/index.php?page=forum&s=view&id=99&pid=0) package I have modified to expand gelbooru's feature set, though I might add the rest of the contents of that package to this repository in the future.

 ## Installation